ArchReview #133

 8

-The decor of the house is non-contrasting.
-The role of expressive "eyelashes" in the openings is played by dark frames.
-The windows, fences, and lanterns are super-contrasted but subtle in silhouette.
-The house as a whole remains in a light key with a beautiful finish of smooth limestone slabs.
+The house's decor is low-contrast.
+Dark frames play the part of expressive "lashes" around the openings.
+The windows, fences, and lamps are high-contrast but subtle in silhouette.
+The house as a whole stays in a light key, beautifully finished with smooth limestone slabs.